-- Deductible is the amount you must pay for medical services before our plan begins to pay its share.
-(Section 1.2 tells you more about your plan deductible.) - Copayment is a fixed amount you pay each time you receive certain medical services.
+- Copayment is a fixed amount you pay each time you receive certain medical services.
 You pay a copayment at the time you get the medical service.
-(The Medical Benefits Chart in Section 2 tells you more about your copayments.
+(The Medical Benefits Chart in Section 2 tells you more about your copayments.) - Coinsurance is a percentage you pay of the total cost of certain medical services.
+You pay a coinsurance at the time you get the medical service.
+(The Medical Benefits Chart in Section 2 tells you more about your coinsurance.)